 Chief Executive and leadership team

-Christine Stevenson is Chief Executive.
-Corrections operate six groups led by the chief executive and executive leadership team.
+Jeremy Lightfoot is Chief Executive.
+Corrections operates six groups led by the chief executive and executive leadership team.
 Our one team approach ensures teams work together effectively.

 The executive leadership team provides a clear and unified vision for Corrections.
 They lead our priorities and provide visible leadership.
 Working with four regional commissioners, the executive leadership team sets direction and develops our strategy and business plans.

-- Deputy Chief Executive Corrections – Jeremy Lightfoot
+- Deputy Chief Executive Corrections – Megan Main (Acting)

 - National Commissioner Corrections Services – Rachel Leota